smashedr/esphome-configs/README.md

   tx_pin: "GPIO17"
 ```

-You may want to extend the presence sensor for `on_press` automations:
+You may want to !extend the presence sensor for `on_press` automations:

 ```yaml
 binary_sensor: